Cirrus-Minor/witchblast/readme.txt

 - MOD Butcher can drop sausages now
 - MOD Game becomes harder for good players
 - MOD Some monsters (rats, bats) slow down when changing direction
+- MOD Level 8 is the last level now
 - MOD Air divinity fury has now a lifetime (was infinite)
 - MOD Intro is displayed just once now
 - MOD Display the best player instead of the best scores